-Manner Mode Key Use to set the Manner Mode (from standby mode press and hold for about 3 seconds).
+Manner Mode Key Use to set the Manner Mode (from standby mode press and hold \ for about 3 seconds).

-Navigation Keys Use for quick access to Messages, Speaker On, Mobile Web and Brew Apps.
+Navigation Keys Use for quick access to Messages, My Speaker on, Axcess Apps. and Mobile Web.
 Right Soft Key Use to select an action within a menu.